 • You are not able to make any decision or take any action without the approval of a friend?

-Then, of course, you are emotionally addicted to your girlfriend.
+Then, undoubtedly, you are emotionally dependent on your girlfriend.

 Characteristics of dependent relationships

-Emotionally dependent relationships at first glancemay seem quite harmless, but they can lead to slavish dependence much more than most people can imagine.
-In order to distinguish between the normal, enriching of both girl friends, the interdependence of unhealthy addiction, we now consider the factors that lead to the latter: how and why emotional dependence on a person begins and how it is maintained.
-We have already pointed out to you some signs of emotional dependence in friendship.
-In order to become even clearer what kind of phenomenon it is, we will point out some other signs, the presence of which in the relationship with a friend should alert you.
-And it should happen, if one of you two:
+Emotionally dependent relationships at firstmay seem quite harmless, but they can lead to slave dependence much more than most people can imagine.
+In order to distinguish between normal, mutually enriching interdependence between friends and unhealthy dependence, we will now consider the factors that lead to the latter: how and why emotional dependence on a person begins and how it is maintained.
+We have already pointed out some signs of emotional dependence in friendship.
+In order to make it even clearer what this phenomenon is, we will point out some more signs, the presence of which in a relationship with a friend should alert you.
+And this should happen if one of you two:

 • He prefers to spend time alone with his girlfriend and is very disappointed if someone or something prevents this;